sambanova/ai-starter-kit/benchmarking/README.md

     **Box plots**

     The second part of the results is composed by three box plots.
+(Performance metric values are based on a SambaTurbo endpoint.)

     - Time to First Token Distribution: users should expect to see a distribution around 0.70 seconds from Client side numbers.
     - End-to-End Latency Distribution: users should expect to see a distribution around 2.68 seconds from Client side numbers.